basilkjose/Reducing-Commercial-Aviation-Fatalities/README.md

 ## Credits

  * [Kaggle](https://www.kaggle.com/c/reducing-commercial-aviation-fatalities) - For conducting problem and providing this wonderful dataset.
- * [BioSPPy](https://biosppy.readthedocs.io/en/stable/) - Without this python toolbox , not possible to derive new features .
+ * [BioSPPy](https://biosppy.readthedocs.io/en/stable/) - Without this python toolbox , not possible to derive new features.